Ethernet

 • Acts as the bus Master, initiating all management frames (Read/Write) and driving the clock signal (MDC).

-• MMD (MDIO Management Device) / PHY
+• MMD (MDIO Manageable Device) / PHY

 • Integrated into the Ethernet PHY chip.